 We’re entering a new era of work — one that for many people will be characterised by a mixture of remote- and in-office working.
-Modem joined forces with UC Berkeley Innovation to design a series of interventions addressing some of the urgent challenges arising from this new way of working.
+Modem joined forces with UC Berkeley Innovation to design a series of digital interventions addressing some of the urgent challenges arising from this new way of working.
 New Office Rituals aims to inspire more social, healthy and productive workplaces in our new hybrid reality.

 It’s becoming increasingly clear that, for many people, the future of work will be a combination of in-office meetings and tasks completed remotely – whether from kitchen tables, café benches or, indeed, beach resorts.

 Remote working, once distrusted by many companies, proved its worth during the Covid-19 pandemic.
 Even with toddlers screaming in the background of Zoom calls and patchy piecemeal technology, this model yielded positive results.
 According to software company Buffer’s 2021 State of Remote Work report, 97.6% of those surveyed would like to work remotely at least some of the time for the rest of their career.
 Meanwhile a recent McKinsey report stated that, in industries such as finance and insurance, management, and IT and telecommunications, “much of the workforce could work remotely three to five days a week as effectively as they could if working from an office.”